GraphQL.com

 Nullability

-Nullability is a term that describes whether or not a field is allowed to return null, the programming value for nothing.
+Nullability describes whether or not a field is allowed to return null, the programming value for nothing.

 An outline of a banana, represented as a Fruit type, with its fields set to null.